 The Company classifies marketable securities with a remaining maturity when purchased of greater than three months as available-for-sale.
-Available-forsale securities are carried at fair value with the unrealized gains and losses included in accumulated other comprehensive income as a component of stockholders' equity (deficit) until realized.
+Marketable securities with a remaining maturity date greater than one year are classified as non-current assets.
+Available-for-sale securities are carried at fair value with the unrealized gains and losses included in accumulated other comprehensive (loss) income as a component of stockholders' equity (deficit) until realized.
 Any premium or discount arising at purchase is amortized and/or accreted to interest income and/or expense over the life of the instrument.
 Realized gains and losses are determined using the specific identification method and are included in other income (expense).

-Restricted Cash
+Restricted cash

-Restricted cash consists of cash placed in separate restricted bank accounts as required under the terms of the Company's lease agreements for its Watertown, Massachusetts facility (see Note 6, Leases).
+Restricted cash consists of cash placed in separate restricted bank account as required under the terms of the Company's lease agreements for its Watertown, Massachusetts facility, as further described within Note 6, Leases.

-Concentrations of Credit Risk
+Concentrations of credit risk